PhD Thesis

 Profile

-I am a doctoral candidate in International Relations/Political Science and a researcher at the Gender Centre for the project Gendering Survival from the Margins, where I study issues of gender, labour and governance in the globalized neoliberal economy.
-I hold degrees from the Graduate Institute in Development Studies (MA) and in Economics (BSc honours) from the University of Rome Tor Vergata, Italy.
-Next to my doctoral research, I am also examining perceptions of COVID-era disruptions and workers’ demands in garment sector factories in Indonesia.
-In previous research, I have written about the role of women’s promotion groups in sustaining survival and solidarity around sites of natural resource extraction.
+I am a PhD candidate in International Relations/Political Science and a researcher at the Gender Centre for the project Gendering Survival from the Margins.
+Previously, I was a teaching assistant for the MINT courses Gender and International Affairs and Systems-thinking and the Global Political Economy.
+I hold degrees from the Graduate Institute in Development Studies (MA) and in Economics (BSc hons) from the University of Rome Tor Vergata, Italy.
+My work focuses on feminist international political economy, the intersections of development and security, and the politics of labor and corporate power.

 Publications